Pinocchio

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Pinocchio against these established plot points, we can identify how Matteo Garrone utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Pinocchio within the drama genre.

 Matteo Garrone's Structural Approach